Chip Skowron: Insider trading

 At first Skowron denied the charges against him, and his defense attorney said he would plead not guilty, saying "We look forward to responding to the allegations more fully in court at the appropriate time".
 However, after the doctor charged with tipping him off pleaded guilty, he changed his position, and admitted his guilt.

 The U.S. Attorney charged the consultant with tipping Skowron material, non-public information concerning pharmaceutical company Human Genome Science's clinical trial.
 The consultant agreed to plead guilty to a four-count criminal information, and agreed to cooperate with the government's investigation.

 In August 2011, Skowron pleaded guilty in federal court in Manhattan to conspiracy to engage in insider trading and obstruction of justice.
 Preet Bharara, U.S. Attorney for the Southern District of New York, said: "Chip Skowron is the latest example of a portfolio manager willing to pay for proprietary, non-public information that gave him an illegal trading edge over the average investor.
 The integrity of our market is damaged by people who engage in insider trading...."
-Skowron was sent to prison for five years.
-Skowron's wife asked the judge to be lenient with him, saying her husband didn't realize he was doing anything that could result in him going to prison.
+Skowron was sent to prison for five years.> Skowron's wife asked the judge to be lenient with him, saying her husband didn't realize he was doing anything that could result in him going to prison.
 Skowron also agreed to forfeit $5 million to the government and pay a $2.7 million SEC penalty.
 The judge, noting that Morgan Stanley's "expectation was that Skowron would abide by policies" that "prohibited insider trading," also ordered him to pay restitution to Morgan Stanley for legal fees ($3.8 million), and 20% of his compensation during the period of the conspiracy from 2007 to 2010 ($6.4 million).
 The awards were upheld on appeal.

 Skowron, sentenced in November 2011 by Judge Denise Cote to, and served, five years in federal prison at medium-security Schuylkill Federal Prison Camp in Minersville, Pennsylvania.
 He was released in 2017, subject to three years of supervised release.
 He was prohibited from working in the securities industry.
-Christopher Fountain, blogger of a popular Greenwich blog, wrote: “Greed will cause some people to do despicable things, and Skowron is an example of that.”

 Institutional investors immediately withdrew $3 billion from FrontPoint, which until that time had $7 billion in assets under management and earlier had $11 billion under management, causing it to shut down in May 2011, after Skowron's arrest.

 Skowron later said: "Over 200 people lost their jobs because of me.
 My wife and my children endured extraordinary embarrassment, isolation, and absence because of my choices because of the empire I thought I needed to build."
 His country club ejected him.